What is Socially Conscious Sheltering?

 4. Align shelter policy with the needs of the community.

 Does the community allow trap-neuter-return programs?
 If so, offer them.
-Will members of your community adopt animals with chronic disease, are they willing to assume the time and expense of managing that disease?
+Will members of your community adopt animals with chronic disease, and are they willing to assume the time and expense of managing that disease?
 If so, with full disclosure, place them in these homes.
 Socially Conscious Shelters listen to their communities.

 5. Alleviate suffering and make appropriate euthanasia decisions.